datacarpentry/astronomy-python/episodes/03-transform.md

 :::::::::::::::::::::::::::::::::::::::: questions

 - How do we make scatter plots in Matplotlib?
-- How do we store data in a Pandas `DataFrame`?
+- How do we store data in a pandas `DataFrame`?

 ::::::::::::::::::::::::::::::::::::::::::::::::::